tiramizoo/oxid-plugin/README.md

     Payment methods which are available for tiramizoo service. *Warning: Cash on delivery is currently not supported by Tiramizoo.

     * **Enable only articles with stock:**
     Admin is able to turn on/off stock monitoring.
-That means if any of products in customer's basket is not available in the shop's stock, the tiramizoo delivery option will not show up.
+That means if any of products in customer's basket are not available in the shop's stock, the tiramizoo delivery option will not show up.

     * **Retail Locations**
     The user api tokens available in the user dashboard after registration on the tiramizoo.com site.
 The API token is required to authenticate api requests.